createafly/createafly.github.io/index.md

 ---
-title: Createafly
+title: Createafly - Homepage
-site.title: Createafly Fly Tying
+layout: default
 ---

 Createafly is a commercial fly tying service based in Canberra.
 I pride myself in delivering premium products made with the best materials I can source, and love working with you to create the fly pattern that will get results!